 These switches are used to set the cycle times.
-The current settings on these three timers is displayed directly above their timer button.
+The current settings on these three timers is displayed on the screen.
 To change the setting of these timers follow these instructions:

-- Press the hi heat, low heat or cool timer button. - 2.
-Press the modify button. - Press the increase or decrease button to adjust the settings. - 4.
-Press the enter button.
+- 1. Press the program timer button unit the carrot is over the correct timer. - 2.
+Press the increase or decrease button to adjust the settings. - 3.
+The new time is automatically accepted.

 During operation the remaining time on each timer is displayed on the screen.
 If the power goes out or if the dryer is stopped, these times are saved by the controller.
 When the dryer is restarted the timers will continue timing down.
-The timers will return to their initial settings by pressing the reset button.
+The timers will return to their initial settings by pressing the stop button.